LilyanaShu/grocery_app/README.md

 A Flutter project using Bloc.
 This app has 3 screen, Home, Favorites and Cart pages.

-Click on icon Favorites and icon color will be changed to reand it'll be listed in Favorite page.
+Click on icon Favorites and icon color will change to red and item will be listed in Favorite page.

-To remove item from Favorites, simply click again on icon Favorites
+To remove item from Favorites, simply click again on icon Favorites.

+Cart Pages has not been completed yet.

 ## Snapshot of the apps